Patients or Patience?

-The Quick AnswerWhat is the difference between patients and patience?
+Patients or Patience?What is the difference between "patients" and "patience"?

-- Patients are people receiving or registered to receive medical treatment.
+- Patients.
+Patients are people receiving or registered to receive medical treatment.

-Patients and PatienceThe words patients and patience sound identical, but their meanings are very different.
+More about "Patients" and "Patience"The words "patients" and "patience" sound identical (i.e., they are homonyms), but their meanings are quite different.

-PatientsThe word patients is the plural of the singular patient.
-It is a noun that denotes a person receiving or schedule to receive medical treatment.
+PatientsThe word "patients" is the plural of the singular "patient," which is a noun that means a person receiving or schedule to receive medical treatment.

 - We should be concerned not only about the health of individual patients, but also the health of our entire society.

 - Patients know in a heartbeat if they're getting a clumsy exam.

 PatienceThe abstract noun "patience" means the capacity to accept or tolerate delay, problems, or suffering without becoming annoyed or anxious.
 If someone demonstrates or has "patience," they are described as being "patient."
 In this sense, "patient" is an adjective so it is never written as "patients."

 - Patience is not simply the ability to wait - it's how we behave while we're waiting.